richardspacheco/richardspacheco/README.md

 - 🔭 Focused on TypeScript, React and GraphQL
 - 🌱 Currently learning more about accessibility!
 - 💬 What else do I do?
-Running, cooking and watching TV Series (not necessarily in that order)
+Running, stargazing and watching TV Series

 <!--
 Here are some ideas to get you started: